What I Care About

+There is a critical shortage of teachers in many subjects across the state.
 We must continue to develop incentives to attract new teachers to the area, which involves partnerships with city and county governments.
-We are lucky to have Salisbury University in our county, which produces many new teachers each year.
+We are lucky to have Salisbury University and University of Maryland Eastern Shore, which produce many new teachers each year.
 However, we need to continue working to attempt to keep many of them in the county.

 Additionally, we must continue to ensure our teachers and non-classroom professionals are compensated adequately, to retain their experience in the schools.
 We must work with the Wicomico County Education Association on developing contracts that provide benefits necessary for retention.

 MENTAL HEALTH AND SAFETY

 The health and safety of both students and employees is top of mind.
 Following the COVID-19 disruption of education, and the significant mental health crisis that resulted, all students need to have access to trained mental health professionals, counselors, therapists, or psychiatrists depending on the student’s needs, during the school day.

 We must take every step possible to ensure students are safe from the moment they step on the bus to the moment they return home.

 We should review lessons learned from COVID-19, including the need for outdoor classrooms, fresh air intake to classrooms, bottle filling stations vs water fountains, etc. and make plans to implement improvements that would benefit everyone during the next pandemic and even regular flu season.

 GRADUATION & CAREER READINESS

 The graduation rate in Wicomico County is around 84% for 2020 with state average being slightly higher at 87%.
 We must continue to strive to improve the graduation rate to above state average.